mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

       - $ENVIRONMENT_TO_DEPLOY == "%envId%"
 %/project.environments%
 ```
-In this example, we write the variables `MIA_CMS_IMAGE_NAME` only if cmsImageName is set in the template.
+In this example, we write the variables `MIA_CMS_IMAGE_NAME` only if cmsImageName is set in the tenant.

 All the section between `%#project.environments%` and `%/project.environments%` will be written for `n` times, with `n` the number of environments.
 So, inside the environment, you could use the environment specific fields.
 For other possibilities, please check [mustache](https://github.com/janl/mustache.js) documentation.